-The PDU has established a RHFS Evaluation Committee (the Committee) that includes representation from the DRNSW and other parts of DPE.
+The PDU has established a RHFS Evaluation Committee (the Committee) that includes representation from the Department of Regional NSW and other teams within the Department of Planning, Housing and Infrastructure.

-For each tranche, the Committee's role will be to review all DAs nominated by councils against the program evaluation criteria, and to select which DAs will be accepted for assessment by the RHFS.
+For each quarterly tranche, the Committee's role will be to review all DAs nominated by councils against the program evaluation criteria, and to select which DAs will be accepted for assessment by the RHFS.
 The Committee will also identify any key risks or additional technical expertise that may be required in assessing each DA.
+The Committee will only conduct an evaluation for quarterly tranches - not monthly sub-tranches.